-In first class, Drumcondra Primary Reading Test will administered by the class teacher and corrected by the class teacher and SEN teacher.
+✓ In first class, Drumcondra Primary Reading and Maths Test will administered by the class teacher.

-Screening using Quest maybe also be administered if needed and corrected by the SEN teacher.

-using Quest.

-Children identified with learning difficulties maybe be tested diagnostically SEN groups may be reviewed as necessary following the results of Quest.
+- ✓ Screening using Quest maybe also be administered if needed and corrected by the SEN teacher. - ✔ Children identified with learning difficulties may be be tested diagnostically using Quest. - ✓ SEN groups may be reviewed as necessary following the results of Quest.